scalacenter/scalac-profiling/README.md

 (:warning: This repository is **heavy work-in-progress**. :warning:)

-When compile times become a problem, how can Scala developers reason about their code and how much time it takes to compile?
+When compile times become a problem, how can Scala developers reason about the relation between their code and compile times?

 ## Goal of the project
 The goal of this proposal is to allow Scala developers to optimize their codebase to reduce compile times, spotting inefficient implicit searches,